Robinlovelace/cycle-hire-inclusive/README.md

 disproportionately benefiting privileged groups, there is some evidence to suggest that the LCHS has indeed helped to normalise cycling.
-Goodman, Green, and Woodcock (2014) found that the scheme has a higher proportion of women than cycling in London overall (32% vs. 23%), and mentions data from the London Travel Demand Survey (LTDS) showing that low income groups tend make more journeys by foot and bus than underground, implying huge potential for bikeshare in low income areas.
+Goodman, Green, and Woodcock (2014) found that the scheme has a higher proportion of women than those cycling in London overall (32% vs. 23%), and mentions data from the London Travel Demand Survey (LTDS) showing that low income groups tend make more journeys by foot and bus than underground, implying huge potential for bikeshare in low income areas.

-The Santander Cycles customer survey (TNS 2017), which is the 6th wave conducted since 2012, reveals that in 2017 the LCHS was primarily used by those who were male, young, white, and full-time workers.
+The Santander Cycles customer survey (TNS 2017), the sixth wave conducted since 2012, reveals that in 2017 the LCHS was primarily used by those who were male, young, white, and full-time workers.
 Regarding income, there were significant differences between casual users (which in 2017 represented 41% of all users) and member users.
-While casual users were from all income levels in similar proportions (except for a small greater proportion of those between £20k-£40k), members were mostly the wealthiest populations (see figure
+While casual users were from all income levels in similar proportions (except for a small greater proportion of those between £20k-£40k), members over-indexed amongst the high income ranges (see figure 4).
-4).

 <div class="figure" style="text-align: center">